Daenerys Targaryen: Character description

-Daenerys Targaryen is the posthumous daughter of King Aerys II Targaryen (also referred to as "The Mad King") and his sister-wife Queen Rhaella, and is one of the last survivors of House Targaryen.
+Daenerys Targaryen is the posthumous daughter of King Aerys II Targaryen (also referred to as the "Mad King") and his sister-wife, Queen Rhaella, and is one of the last survivors of House Targaryen.
 She serves as the third-person point-of-view character of 31 chapters of A Game of Thrones, A Clash of Kings, A Storm of Swords, and A Dance with Dragons.
-This makes her the series' fourth most prominent narrative voice after Tyrion Lannister, Jon Snow and Arya Stark.
+This makes her the series's fourth-most-prominent narrative voice after Tyrion Lannister, Jon Snow and Arya Stark.

 Background

-Almost 14 years before the events of the novels, after her father and eldest brother Rhaegar were killed during Robert's rebellion, Daenerys was born during a great storm, earning her the nickname "Stormborn."
-Her mother, Rhaella, died in childbirth, and the Master of Arms of the Red Keep, Ser Willem Darry whisked Daenerys and her older brother Viserys away to Braavos before Dragonstone's garrison could surrender the children to Robert.
+Almost 14 years before the events of the novels, after her father and eldest brother, Rhaegar, were killed during Robert's Rebellion, Daenerys is born during a great storm, earning her the nickname "Stormborn."
+Her mother, Rhaella, died in childbirth, and the master-of-arms of the Red Keep, Ser Willem Darry, whisked Daenerys and her older brother Viserys away to Braavos before Dragonstone's garrison could surrender the children to Robert Baratheon.
 Darry died when Daenerys was five years old, and she and Viserys spent the following years wandering the Free Cities.
 By the beginning of A Game of Thrones, Daenerys and her brother have been a guest of Illyrio Mopatis in Pentos for half a year.
 Game of Thrones creators D. B. Weiss and David Benioff described Daenerys as a combination of Joan of Arc, Lawrence of Arabia and Napoleon.

 Appearance and personality

 Daenerys is most often described as uncommonly beautiful, with long, pale silver-gold hair and purple eyes.
 She is slender and pale, although taller than some of her female ancestors.
 Tales of Daenerys's beauty are numerous, and throughout the novels she encounters countless suitors who seek her hand in marriage, sometimes to gain control of her three dragons.
-She is fluent in the Common Tongue of Westeros, Dothraki, High Valyrian and bastard Valyrian, which she speaks with a Tyroshi accent.
-Over the course of the first three novels she becomes fluent in the Dothraki language and Ghiscari, spoken in the slave cities in Essos.
+She is fluent in the common tongue of Westeros, the Dothraki language, High Valyrian, and bastard Valyrian, which she speaks with a Tyroshi accent.
+Over the course of the first three novels she becomes fluent in Dothraki and Ghiscari, which is spoken in the slave cities in Essos.

-Daenerys grew up in constant fear of being discovered and killed by agents of the Usurper King, Robert Baratheon.
+Daenerys grew up in constant fear of being discovered and killed by agents of "Usurper King" Robert Baratheon.
 Her older brother Viserys frequently abused her, which led to the development of her fearful, submissive, and furtive nature.
-However, over the course of the narrative, Daenerys finds her inner strength and courage and emerges as a natural leader adored by her people.
+However, over the course of the narrative, Daenerys finds her inner strength and courage, emerging as a natural leader adored by her people.
 She is often described as honorable and compassionate, if somewhat naïve, although she can be harsh and vengeful against those who seek to harm her or her followers.

 Paul Youll illustrated Daenerys on the cover of the July 1996 issue of Asimov's Science Fiction, which contained a Daenerys excerpt from A Game of Thrones entitled "Blood of the Dragon".
 Other illustrators for the book series include John Picacio and Gary Gianni.